Emotional Menopause? Been There, Done That

 What is the cause for celebration, you ask?
 Why are you being feted?
 You have graduated and you most likely didn't even know it.

-You have navigated stormy seas and gone on to master a stage of life that those in the throes of motherhood will confront long after we've self-actualized.
-While the mommies amongs us have been busy posting what often seems like time-lapsed photography of their children on Facebook, organizing play dates, refereeing disputes and moonlighting as chauffeurs — you've been transforming into a new and improved you.
+You have navigated stormy seas and gone on to master an emotional turmoil stage of life that those in the throes of motherhood will confront long after we've self-actualized.
+While the mommies among us busy themselves posting what often seems like time-lapsed photography of their children on Facebook, organizing play dates, refereeing disputes and moonlighting as chauffeurs — you dear non-mom's have been transforming into your new and improved selves.

-That's right, you've done leap-frogged to the head of the class.
+That's right, you've leapfrogged to the head of the class.
 Get the black pen out so you can check the emotional menopause box.
 While you may be years away, still, from the physical change you have bitch-slapped the emotional.
 Trust me, I've done my research here.

 The North American Menopause Society explains it this way: "Menopause is a normal part of a woman's life, but at times it may feel anything but normal.
 The 'change of life' can also have a major impact on your emotional health.
 The transition into menopause can be a time of reflection, anticipation, sadness and confusion."
 The medical community has described it as (wait for it....) "an emotional rollercoaster."